windraman/How-Close/README.md

 # How Close
  How Identical Your Face to Celebrity

- Just add close up photo of celebrity with corresponding name
+ Just add close up photo of celebrity with corresponding name to "muha" folder